rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part1- Bruno Michetti.md

 ### Customization

 If you are coding a REST API with Django and Django REST framework, you may need to customize the functionalities related to the registration and authentication.
 With those frameworks and dj-rest-auth it's quite simple.
 You can customize the Django User model, the views, the serializers, the main functionalities, etc.
-For example, let's define a custom User model with unique email, with no username, whit a gender and a phone number attribute:
+For example, let's define a custom User model with unique email, with no username, with a gender and a phone number attribute:

 ```python
 # models.py in the users Django app